What is social prescribing?

-Members of the Gardens, Libraries and Museums (GLAM) team at the University of Oxford are working with colleagues from the Centre for Evidence Based Medicine (CEBM) and Kellogg College to explore ways in which these settings can contribute to people’s health and well-being.
-For more information, go to CEBM’s Social Prescribing website.
+Members of the Gardens, Libraries and Museums (GLAM) team are working with colleagues from the University's Centre for Evidence-Based Medicine (CEBM) and Kellogg College to explore ways in which these settings can contribute to people’s health and wellbeing.

 GLAM already has a well-established portfolio of health and social wellbeing public initiatives, working with groups ranging from older people to refugees and asylum seekers to people on the autism spectrum.
-Find out more by exploring a selection of the wide-ranging Case Studies at the University’s gardens, libraries and museums.
+Find out more by exploring a selection of our wellbeing case studies.

-Of fundamental importance is that there is already buy-in from other University divisions including Medical Sciences and Humanities, and external stakeholders including Oxford City Council and OxFed, the Oxford Federation for General Practice and Primary Care.
+Of fundamental importance is that there is already buy-in from other University divisions including Medical Sciences and Humanities, and external stakeholders including Oxford City Council and the Culture, Health and Wellbeing Alliance.
 Furthermore, the uniqueness of GLAM in connecting Oxford’s gardens, libraries and museums means that the infrastructures are already in place to work across the six institutions.

-We intend to develop our existing activities and relationships to develop a pioneering interdisciplinary Centre for Wellbeing and Social Prescribing which brings together Oxford University’s world-class gardens, libraries and museums and its intellectual research powerhouse.
-While there is an increasing evidence base for the efficacy of social prescribing – some of which can be found in our useful links to relevant Research and Projects section – there is a need for more robust data and this is something in which Oxford is well placed to become a world leader.
+While there is an increasing evidence base for the efficacy of social prescribing – some of which can be found in our useful links to relevant wellbeing research and projects section – there is a need for more robust data and this is something in which Oxford is well placed to become a world leader.

-If you are interested in finding out more, wish to collaborate on research with us, or are a member of the public wanting to hear more about our work on social prescribing, please contact firstname.lastname@example.org
+If you are interested in finding out more or wish to collaborate on research with us, please contact email@example.com

 Banner images: Oxford Botanic Gardens (c) Ian Wallman / Adult learning session in the History of Science Museum / Artist-in-residence Fiona Oakley in the Museum of Natural History